apostrophecms/apostrophe-multisite/README.md

 You can create your own environment names by adding url fields to your `sites` piece type and naming them like this:

 `myEnvBaseUrl` or `staging2BaseUrl`

+The `ENV` environment variable determines which environment will be used.
+If it is `prod` for example, the url used will be the one defined in the schema or in the sites configuration for `prod`.